What is the Common Curriculum, and why do I have to take core courses?

 What majors are available to Business students?

 What minors are available to Business students?

-Accounting, International Business, and Legal Studies.
+Business majors may minor in Accounting, International Business, or Legal Studies.
 Business students may also minor in a discipline offered by another college or in any of Loyola's interdisciplinary minors.
-For additional information, please see the Director of Students Services and Admissions, Lyse Herrera, in Miller 306.
+For additional information, please see the Director of Students Services, Melissa Ridley, in Miller 306.

 May I take a prerequisite course concurrently with my required course?

 As a general rule, you may not.
 Prerequisites are there to help you, not to impede your matriculation.
 You need prerequisite courses in order to handle the material in the required course.

 Yes.
 Faculty advisors are there to mentor you as you choose a major and explore the opportunities associated with your degree.

 May I study abroad and still graduate on time?

 Absolutely!
 There are many study abroad opportunities, including programs in the College of Business that travel to Europe every summer.
 We recommend that you study abroad somehow, some way before you graduate.
 It’s too great an experience to pass up!

 How many classes are required to maintain full-time status?